• Skip to primary navigation

 You can also slice the banana bread and place a parchment paper between each slice.
 Stack the slices, making them look like a whole loaf and then wrap with plastic wrap and then place in a Ziploc bag or airtight container.

-More Delicious Loaf Bread Recipes:
+More Delicious Pastry

 Small image of moist banana bread.